When doing DIY projects I love to recycle and upcycle; and when renovating old furniture maintain some of the patina to show its age.

-When she made her request I instantly thought of the old tool chest in my workshop which, with a good clean, some repairs, adding wheels to the base and perhaps a few other minor modifications, would be just ideal for upcycling to the sewing box she wanted.
+When she made her request, I instantly thought of the old tool chest in my workshop which, with a good clean, some repairs, and adding wheels to the base and perhaps a few other minor modifications, would be just ideal for upcycling to the sewing box she wanted.

 Restoring the Latch

-For the best finish I decided to use metal spray paint, choosing black to match the original colour.
-I felt it was better than using a brush in that there was no risk in leaving brush strokes and I was able to apply the paint in thin even coats, to give a really smooth gloss finish.
+For the best finish, I decided to use metal spray paint, choosing black to match the original colour.
+I felt it was better than using a brush in that there was no risk in leaving brush strokes.
+I was able to apply the paint in thin even coats to give a really smooth gloss finish.

 Cleaning the Rope Handles

 Each rope handle was attached to the chest by four screws on the inside on the box.
 Once I undid the screws and removed the ropes, I soaked them in washing powder added to warm water for a couple of hours.
 I then gave them a good scrub, and a thorough rinse in clean water, and laid them out to dry.

 When doing restoration work on bare wood, regardless to the type of wood and whether its inside the home or outside in the garden, I always treat it with teak oil, which:

 - Adds natural oils back to wood to help stop it from drying out and splitting if in the home, and gives added protection from the weather if the wood's outside.

 - Enriches wood by enhancing the colour and natural look.